OhHeyItsJosh/COMP1004-Coursework/Planning/Progress tracker.md

 ## Complete

+- [ ] Begin development in the note tab functionality:<br><br>- [x] create navigation tree UI component for notes<br>- [x] allow notes to be selected from the navigation tree and displayed to the note content area<br>- [x] add ability to create top-level and nested notes
 - [ ] Begin development on the task tab functionality:<br><br>- [x] add ability to create tasks<br>- [x] add ability to create tasks within tasks<br>- [x] add tag system for tasks<br>- [x] add status toggle and subtask status indicator
 - [ ] Begin prototyping for the tasks tab
 - [ ] [[Scrum meeting 3|Sprint 3 spec]]